 Fetch real-time odds in Next.js server components and route handlers, with your API key kept server-side and responses cached.
 Normalized JSON, no SDK.

 The MoneyLine odds API is a plain REST/HTTPS API, which makes it a natural fit for the Next.js App Router.
-Fetch odds in a server component or route handler so your API key never reaches the browser, and use Next.js fetch caching (revalidate) to control freshness and cost.
+Because there is no SDK or native module to install, you call it with the same native fetch the App Router already uses — inside a server component or a route handler — so your API key never reaches the browser bundle.

-Responses are normalized to American odds under canonical event IDs, so server components can render odds directly and route handlers can return a trimmed shape to the client without per-sportsbook parsing.
+Responses are normalized to American odds under canonical event IDs, so a server component can render moneyline, spread, total, and player-prop markets directly, and a route handler can return a trimmed shape to the client without per-sportsbook parsing.
+Each event also carries a summary object with no-vig fair odds, the best available price, and the consensus average, so you can surface value without building a normalization layer of your own.

-Game lines and player props across every major US league.
+Moneyline, spread, and total plus per-sport player props across every major US league.

 Next.js App Router — server component with revalidate